August 13, 2024

 What is the difference between GitOps and DevOps?

-1. Scope: DevOps is a broader philosophy encompassing culture, practices, and tools across the entire software development lifecycle.
-GitOps, on the other hand, is a specific approach to implementing continuous deployment and infrastructure management.
+1. Scope: DevOps is about the entire software delivery lifecycle.
+GitOps focuses specifically on deployment and infrastructure management.

 2. Source of Truth: GitOps relies on Git repositories as the single source of truth for both infrastructure and application code.
 DevOps doesn't prescribe a specific source of truth, although version control is generally used for application code.